jrb-s2c-github/atomika/README.md

 *Create two nodes*.
 On Windows this can be done by running the liftoff Powershell script from the [jrb-s2c-github/atomika_wormhole](https://github.com/jrb-s2c-github/atomika_wormhole) project in a PowerShell admin console.
 This script can be found at startup_scripts/liftoff.ps1.

+This will require 8GB of ram.
+Should ram be limited boot the control-plane/master with 2GB (change -MemoryStartupByte to 2GB in liftoff.ps1) or opt to use the single node inventory in the inventory folder.

 Pick one of the two machines and use it as the Ansible controller.

 #### Step 3